dpoettler/ExtendedChars/README.md

     // Nothing to do here
 }
 ```
-## API
-String ExtendedChars::extendChars(const String &str)
-Converts a UTF-8 string to a format that can be displayed using the Adafruit GFX library with extended characters.

 ## Contributing
 Update the already supported fonts or create your own with the [Adafruit GFX Font Customizer](https://tchapi.github.io/Adafruit-GFX-Font-Customiser/)